 But the potential is there.

-What a construction marketing strategy actually involves
+What a property and infrastructure marketing strategy actually involves

 Strategy is often talked about in broad terms.
 Vision.
 Alignment.
 Transformation.